Most people ignore the plumbing system because it largely remains out of sight.

 A common substance inside blocked drains is hair in the kitchen sink or the bathroom.
 While it’s impossible to control hair loss, regularly clearing the sinks and mouth of the drain will keep the water flowing smoothly.

 When strands of hair accumulate and tangle together, it sticks to soap scum and other sticky substances, reducing the diameter of the pipes.
 To remove soap build-up from your lines, switch to soap-free washes and pressure clean them.
 Usually, using drain cleaners containing sulfuric acid or a drain snake can help you remove tough clogs such as hair blockages, or you could install drain screens on the drain openings.
-Or you can simply hire a drain cleaning service that will use a pressure jet cleaning system.
+You can also hire a drain cleaning service with a pressure jet cleaning system.

 6. Pipe Scale

-No matter how much you maintain the pipes, they will deteriorate after several years, especially due to pipe scaling.
+No matter how much you maintain the pipes, they will deteriorate after several years, mainly due to pipe scaling.
 This can happen when the mineral content in the water is high, resulting in metallic deposits, like calcium and magnesium, that disrupt normal water flow.
+Over time, this buildup can weaken pipe walls and even contribute to broken pipes.

 7. Disintegration